shahzaibekram/web/README.md

 This repository contains a Python web-based application with the following features: login, signup option, minimal design, and create your event functionality.

+## Features

+###Login: Users can log in to their accounts using their credentials.
+###Signup Option: New users can create an account by signing up with their information.
+###Minimal Design: The application is designed with a clean and minimalistic user interface for easy navigation.
+###Create Your Event: Users can create their own events and manage event-related information.

 ## Getting Started
 Follow these steps to set up and run the web application on your local machine.